rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 This project uses the pendulum as a simple dynamical system for investigating how motion can be understood through phase-space geometry.

-The comparison of Euler's Method and Euler-Cromer demonstrates that numerical integration can affect not only quantitative accuracy but also the qualitative geometry of an oscillatory system.
-The transition from the linearized to the nonlinear pendulum then reveals how the approximation $\sin\theta\approx\theta$ changes the structure of phase space, including the appearance of a separatrix separating oscillatory and rotational motion.
+The comparison of Euler's Method and Euler-Cromer shows that numerical integration can affect not only quantitative accuracy but also the qualitative structure of an oscillatory system.
+Moving from the linearized to the nonlinear pendulum then reveals how the approximation $\sin\theta\approx\theta$ changes that structure, producing distorted trajectories and a separatrix between oscillatory and rotational motion.

-Damping provides a way to observe transitions between these regimes, while stroboscopic sampling provides a discrete view of continuous motion.
-Exact commensurability produces repeating phase-space structures, slight detuning produces accumulating phase drift, and the amplitude-dependent period of the nonlinear pendulum can change its relationship with a fixed sampling interval as the system loses energy.
+Damping makes this phase-space structure dynamic: as the pendulum loses energy, its trajectory can cross the separatrix and move from rotation into oscillation.
+Stroboscopic sampling reveals another layer of the same dynamics, with commensurability producing repeating structures and detuning producing phase drift.
+Because the nonlinear period depends on amplitude, damping can also change the relationship between the pendulum and a fixed sampling interval.

-The central theme of the project is therefore not simply modeling a pendulum, but understanding how **numerical methods, nonlinear dynamics, and phase-space representations reveal different aspects of the same physical system**.
+The central theme of the project is therefore not simply modeling a pendulum, but using numerical methods and phase-space representations to reveal the structure and evolution of a dynamical system.